-Tom is actively involved in the Twin Cities legal and business community, presently serving as Secretary of the Minnesota State Bar Association, on the Board of Trustees of the Minneapolis Foundation, and on other boards and committees.
+Tom is actively involved in the legal and business community, presently serving as Treasurer of the Minnesota State Bar Association, on the Board of Trustees of the Minneapolis Foundation, and on other boards and committees.
 Tom also maintains an active pro bono practice in the civil rights and immigration law fields, with an emphasis on representing asylum seekers fleeing persecution on account of their LGBTQ+ sexual orientations and/or gender identities.

 Tom is a citizen of the Cherokee Nation and serves on the Board of Directors of the National Native American Bar Association and as Chair of its Standing Policy Committee.
 Prior to law school, Tom gained wide-ranging experience relating to rural and American Indian/Alaska Native health as a Truman Fellow and Emerging Leader with the U.S. Department of Health and Human Services.